-- E-mail you should emphasize that it is the most common form of Internet communication and explain the three parts of an e-mail.
+- E-mail you should emphasize that it is the most common form of Internet communication and explain the two basic types of accounts: - Client-based - Require email client to be installed on your computer - Web-based

-- Header includes:

-- Addresses sending and receiving

-- Subject one line description of the topic of the message

-- Attachments file name

-- Message

-- Signature

-- Most students don't realize that it is the attachments that can contain viruses.
-You can explain how to recognize a potential threat and how to deal with it. - Spam is a huge complaint among most people, but especially among students.
-It is helpful to demonstrate how to setup junk mail rules and use the Spam blocking feature of an e-mail package. - Instant Messaging allows two or more people to contact each other via direct, live communication - Most widely used instant messaging services are AOL' Instant Messaging, Microsoft's MSN Messenger, and Yahoo Messenger - However, many students do not know about the universal instant messaging programs that support communications among services.
-It is helpful to explain at least one of these (Digsby, Pidgin, and Qnext) and illustrate how it works. - Social networking these sites are setup to help users find others with similar interests and hobbies, friends, etc. Most students have already used at least a site, such as MySpace.com, Facebook.com, and LinkedIn. - Discuss security and how to protect yourself from unwanted guests, such as stalkers.
+- Do not require email client to be installed on your computer - Spam is a huge complaint among most people, but especially among students.
+It is helpful to demonstrate how to setup junk mail rules and use the Spam blocking feature of an e-mail package. - Text messaging, also known as texting, short electronic message typically less than 160 characters using a wireless network to another person who views the message on a mobile device such as a smartphone - Instant Messaging allows two or more people to contact each other via direct, live communication - Social networking these sites are setup to help users find others with similar interests and hobbies, friends, etc. Most students have already used at least a site, such a, Facebook.com and LinkedIn. - Discuss security and how to protect yourself from unwanted guests, such as stalkers.
 This is a good topic to open a discussion and setup a discussion group. - o Blogs, Microblogs, Webcasts, Podcasts, and Wikis - These sites help ordinary people communicate across the Web - Many individuals create personal Web sites, called Web logs or blogs, to keep in touch with friends and family - Used by individuals, groups and businesses to share information - Microblogs publishes short sentences that only take a few seconds to write.
-Twitter is an example of a microblog. - Webcasts and podcasts deliver audio, video, and other media content over the Internet. - Webcasts use streaming technology whereas Podcasts do not. - Wikis a Web site specially designed to allow visitors to fill in missing information or correct inaccuracies - "Wiki" comes from the Hawaiian word for fast - Wikis demonstrate collaborative writing in which there isn't a single expert author, but rather a community of interested people that builds knowledge over time. - Most famous example is Wikipedia. - This is a good time to open a discussion with students and ask them why not use information on the Wikipedia site when doing research assignments (the information is not based on facts as much as it is on personal opinions). - Search Tools
+Twitter is an example of a microblog. - Webcasts and podcasts deliver audio, video, and other media content over the Internet. - Webcasts use streaming technology whereas Podcasts do not. - Wikis a Web site specially designed to allow visitors to fill in missing information or correct inaccuracies - "Wiki" comes from the Hawaiian word for fast - Wikis demonstrate collaborative writing in which there isn't a single expert author, but rather a community of interested people that builds knowledge over time. - Most famous example is Wikipedia. - This is a good time to open a discussion with students and ask them why not use information on the Wikipedia site when doing research assignments (the information is not based on facts as much as it is on personal opinions).